“What happened Parm?! You looked absolutely terrified.“

 In my life, I’m aware of this feeling being triggered in a few different scenarios.

-In an early job interview, when I was asked, “So how much do you think you’re worth?”
-I froze.
 Inside, I was frantically searching for an answer.
-Should my worth be taking into account that this company is a penniless new start-up or just the gruelling years of study I’d endured and how much money I need to live comfortably?
+Should my worth be taking into account that this company is a penniless new start-up or just the grueling years of study I’d endured and how much money I need to live comfortably?
 And for that matter, how much do I think I’m worth?
 If the number is too high, I’ll sound selfish and full of myself.
 If the number is too low, I’ll be a doormat.
 What is the right answer?

 By then, it was too late.
 Any leg up I might’ve had in salary negotiations had disappeared in a knowing gleam in the interviewer’s eyes.

-Stages of self-limiting beliefs
+Stages of Self-limiting Beliefs

 Self-limiting beliefs begin with any situation or circumstance you may find yourself in.
 A comment or visual stimuli will trigger a feeling of fear, insecurity, guilt or regret that you’ve been harbouring under the radar.
 While the situation may be completely new, the feelings it brings up are all too familiar.
 More often than not, you’ll go into cruise mode and respond the way you always do.